aipmramv/TOM/replit.md

 ## System Architecture

-The application follows a modern full-stack architecture with a clear separation between frontend and backend concerns:
+The application follows a modern static website architecture optimized for performance and easy deployment:

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript for type safety